CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

 # Required Materials
 - Nucleo L4R5ZI
-    - Hardware on which to execute code
+    - microcontroller on which to execute code and control inputs/outputs
 - 4x4 Matrix keypad
     - input for microcontroller
 - LCD (JHD1804 recommended)
     - output display for microcontroller
 - LEDs (4)
     - Two LEDs are sufficient to repersent all necessary outputs, but four are recommended.
+- Jumper Wires and breadboard
+    - used to connect microcontroller with inputs and outputs
 - USB 2.0 A to USB 2.0 Micro B cable
     - Interface between computer and Nucleo
 - Mbed Studio (https://os.mbed.com/studio/)